 During my university years, I learned a lot about the history of communism, socialism, and capitalism around the world.
 Experience working in the government and for a government contractor helped that a bit.
 I became a strong proponent of minimal government, for several reasons:

 I was really committed to throwing away the perks and getting out of the comfort zone, in order to learn life in the purely private sector.

 This is not naivete about corporations.
-I was well aware of the pitfalls of companies -- that they sell foods with bad things in them to the masses, they put out misleading marketing, they buy journalists who review their products (noting the correlation between advertisers and editor's choices of awful products vs. much better competing products), they buy politicians, they bribe regulators, and so on.
-However, this would be a lesser evil when the internet rises and consumers can post their own reviews and criticisms.
+I was well aware of the pitfalls of companies -- that they sell foods with bad things in them to the masses, they put out misleading marketing, they buy journalists who review their products (noting the correlation between advertisers and editor's choices of awful products vs. much better competing products), they buy politicians, they influence the regulators realm, and so on.
+However, this would be a lesser evil when the internet rises and consumers can post their own reviews and criticisms, I believed.

 A free press is crucial for the checks and balances system of our society, and internet would improve that situation dramatically.